 David M. Pruessner, Texas Attorney at Law is a reputable Lawyer with an exceptional record and long list of successful cases.

-Since 1980, David Pruessner has practiced civil litigation in Dallas, specializing in insurance coverage and civil appeals.
-He was first board certified in civil appeals in 1986 in the first group of lawyers so certified in Texas.
-He has obtained re-certification every five years, demonstrating continued competence in handling civil appeals.
-He has handled numerous civil appeals.
-In some cases, he simply takes over the entire case while on appeal.
-More often, he assists the original trial lawyers in handling the appeal, making sure they comply with the Texas Rules Of Appellate Procedure, which are aptly abbreviated as TRAP’s.
+I was first board certified in civil appeals in 1987 in the first group of lawyers so certified in Texas.
+This required demonstrating "special expertise" in handling appeals, submitting extensive references, and passing a reigorous exam on appeallate procedure.
+I have obtained re-certification every five years, demonstrating "continued competence" in handling civil appeals.
+Since 1982, I have handled numerous civil appeals.
+In some cases, I take the entire case while on appeal.
+More often, I assist the original trial lawyers in handling the appeal, making sure they comply with the Texas Rules Of Appellate Procedure, which are aptly abbreviated as TRAP’s.

-This is a partial list of his recent appeals:
+This is a partial list of my recent appeals:

 Millennium Drilling Co. v.
 House-Meyers, No. 16-17332, 2018 U.S. App.
 LEXIS 28295 (9th Cir.
 2018) (successful federal appeal relating to multi-million-dollar investments in a series of drilling partnerships - New York based investments; Nevada litigation).